byronpendason/byronpendason.github.io/_wiki/contribute.md

 - Please cite your sources using footnotes.

-- All files must start with 3 dashes, `title: Title`, and 3 more dashes.
+- Files should start with 3 dashes, `title: Title`, and 3 more dashes on three separate lines.
 It should look like this:
     ```
     ---